denn1s/apple-and-lily/Ch. 5 - Valerie.md

 The box beside the model bore a cryptic name: GX-03 Mk.2 MG.
 I traced the letters with my finger, curious.

-"What does this mean?"
+“What does this mean?”
 I asked.

 Risa's face lit up instantly.
-"MG?
+“MG?
 It means Master Grade!
-It's a one-to-one-hundred scale, which gives you amazing inner frame detail, but it's not as complex as a Perfect Grade, which has full mechanical articulation and—"
+It's a one-to-one-hundred scale, which gives you amazing inner frame detail, but it's not as complex as a Perfect Grade, which has full mechanical articulation and—”

 Her voice was bright and enthusiastic, but I found myself more absorbed by the pieces spread across the table.
 There had to be hundreds of them, all still connected to their neat plastic frames.
 Each part was molded with so much care that they could be tiny works of art in their own right.